 Jesus before the Holy Ghost descended upon Him as a dove.
-Jesus took His place, according to the counsels of God, with the faithful in Israel, in the baptism of John, &#8220;fulfilling all righteousness&#8221;; and was then anointed for service among them.
+Jesus took His place, according to the counsels of God, with the faithful in Israel, in the baptism of John, "fulfilling all righteousness"; and was then anointed for service among them.
 By virtue of His death and resurrection, He placed His disciples in the same relation with God, in which He Himself stood, going to His Father and their Father, to His God and their God; and He baptised them with the Holy Ghost, as the witness of His glory in heavenly places, and the power which identified His disciples with Himself in this glory.
-It is very certain, from the words of Jesus Himself (Acts i), that the gift of the Holy Spirit on the day of Pentecost was the baptism of the Holy Ghost, and that nothing which the apostles had previously received was the fulfilment of this promise; for He says to them: &#8220;Ye shall be baptised with the Holy Ghost not many days hence.&#8221;
+It is very certain, from the words of Jesus Himself (@Acts 1), that the gift of the Holy Spirit on the day of Pentecost was the baptism of the Holy Ghost, and that nothing which the apostles had previously received was the fulfilment of this promise; for He says to them: "Ye shall be baptised with the Holy Ghost not many days hence".

 The gospel by Luke, of which the Acts of the Apostles is only a continuation (the Acts taking up the subject in almost the same words as those of this gospel), presents to us the Lord Jesus specially as Son of man, Head of a new order.
 That gospel presents this truth morally, the Acts in power.

 The gospel by John, although touching the same subject, presents it under another form.
 The Holy Spirit is the Spirit of truth, Advocate or Comforter, sent by the Father in His name or by Jesus Himself from the Father.
 He guides into all truth, shews things to come, and gives them to know that Jesus is in the Father, the disciples in Jesus, and He in them.
-If I were considering the subject of the Holy Spirit, I should have to speak of the close of this gospel, where He is seen as the Spirit of. truth in the midst of the church, witnessing against the world by His presence, and guiding believers into all truth.
+If I were considering the subject of the Holy Spirit, I should have to speak of the close of this gospel, where He is seen as the Spirit of truth in the midst of the church, witnessing against the world by His presence, and guiding believers into all truth.
 It would be necessary to consider all those passages where He is presented to us as the seal of redemption, the earnest of the inheritance, and the Spirit of adoption, such as @2 Corinthians 1; @Ephesians 1; @Galatians 4; @Romans 8, and many others.
-But I am reminded that, if the thought of the presence of the Holy Spirit, that mighty Comforter, draws the heart in that direction, our subject is *ministry*&#8212;a subject which is sufficiently important to glorify the Spirit.
+But I am reminded that, if the thought of the presence of the Holy Spirit, that mighty Comforter, draws the heart in that direction, our subject is *ministry* -- a subject which is sufficiently important to glorify the Spirit.

 To return to our subject.
 It is because of the relation which exists between the exaltation of Jesus to the right hand of God, and the mission of the Holy Ghost, of which we have